a love letter to the lion city (jayemsey x singapore, part IV)

 The only thing I could do without is the cockroaches.
-Ugh.
-I still maintain that these are the most detestable little creatures on earth, and that anything that can survive a nuclear explosion and flies only in the presence of water is the devil incarnate.
+I still maintain that anything that can survive a nuclear explosion and flies only in the presence of water is the devil incarnate.

 When I wasn't traveling, I spent the last month and a half going back to my touristy roots, visiting all of the places I'd neglected, and eating as much local food as possible.

 I visited Gardens by the Bay (for real this time!), and finally saw the whole park, including the two conservatories: the Flower Dome and the Cloud Forest.

 Gardens by the Bay is actually an insanely gorgeous place (it's world-famous for a reason), one that I never really knew existed because I'd never really ventured past Marina Bay Sands.

 It's always pretty crowded but still worth going to, especially the Cloud Forest, which has an indoor waterfall and feels like you're walking in a magical fairytale.
 And when you're standing inside these glass greenhouses, you get this stunning 360° view of the Supertree grove and the entire skyline, from Marina Bay Sands to the Singapore Flyer.

 The domes have a lot of rare, beautiful plants from different regions of different countries, but I honestly didn't even pay attention to where they were from.
 I just liked wandering around.